Silverqwx/starter-hugo-academic/content/project/project8/index.md

 # slides: example
 ---

-3 self-developed 3D cameras and structured light cross-synchronous projection technology are used in this system to achieve high-speed capturing and 3D modeling of dynamic faces.
+Three self-developed 3D cameras and structured light cross-synchronous projection technology are used in this system to achieve high-speed capturing and 3D modeling of dynamic faces.
 Multi-3D camera joint calibration algorithm and multi-object joint ICP fine stitching algorithm are used in this system to ensure the quality of model.
 200 models are acquired per second.